What is an estate tax?

 What is an estate, gift and generation skipping transfer tax exemption?

-This exemption is reduced by lifetime gifts in excess of an annual exclusion.
+This exemption is reduced by lifetime gifts in excess of an the annual exclusion.

 This exemption is reduced by lifetime gifts in excess of the federal gift tax annual exclusion.